Skip to main content

 Background Checks Are Not Enough!

 First of all let’s define that when we are talking about protecting the children entrusted to our care we are talking not just about the preschool or elementary age children, we’re talking about anyone under age 18; i.e. minors!
-Churches are frequently known for having great programs and relatively tight safety systems for the younger children, but those guidelines often get less stringent in the adolesent and teen years – ironically perhaps the very years where we see the majority of the claims activiites.
+Churches are frequently known for having great programs and relatively tight safety systems for the younger children, but those guidelines often get less stringent in the adolescent and teen years – ironically perhaps the very years where we see the majority of the claims activities.

 And in more churches than we’d care to admit, they have a tendency to perform background checks and little else.
 They assume that the risk of sexual abuse via a clean background is sufficient grounds for approval and no further screening is necessary.
-Unfortunately this practce is dangerous and often leads to failure.
+Unfortunately this practice is dangerous and often leads to failure.
 Why?

 • More than 90% of sexual abusers have no criminal records to find, and they know it.